• Skip to main content

 Does insurance cover clear aligner treatment?

-It depends entirely on your provider and plan.
+It depends on your provider and plan.
 If your condition affects your overall oral health and you pursue an in-office treatment, insurance is more likely to cover your treatment than if you’re making cosmetic corrections.
 But having orthodontic benefits doesn’t automatically mean you’ll be covered.
 You should check with your insurance provider to find out for sure.

 How do I get started with clear aligners?